-Feature Description Additional Information No federal gift tax on contributions of up to \$95,000 (tax year 2025, single filer) and \$190,000 (tax year 2025, married couple electing to split gifts) if prorated over five (5) years.
+Feature Description Additional Information No federal gift tax on contributions of up to \$85,000 (tax year 2023, single filer) and \$170,000 (tax year 2023, married couple electing to split gifts) if prorated over five (5) years.
 Current year gift tax limits can be found on ScholarShare529.com.
 Contributions are generally considered completed gifts to the Beneficiary for federal gift and estate tax purposes.
 California Tax Treatment Earnings accrue free of California income tax.
 Generally, Qualified Withdrawals and Qualified Rollovers are not subject to California income tax.
-The earnings portion of withdrawals used for elementary or secondary school tuition is subject to California income tax, including the additional 2.5% California tax.
+The earnings portion of withdrawals used for elementary or secondary school tuition are subject to California income tax, including the additional 2.5% California tax.
 The earnings portion of a Taxable Withdrawal is subject to California income tax but not the additional 2.5% California tax.
-The earnings portion of a Nonqualified Withdrawal is subject to California income tax and may also be subject to the additional 2.5% California tax A rollover from a 529 plan account to a Roth IRA will be treated as a Nonqualified Withdrawal and the earnings portion of the withdrawal will be subject to California income tax, including the additional 2.5% California tax.
-"Tax Information", page 46.
-Fees For the services provided to it, the Plan pays: to the Plan Manager, a Plan management fee at an annual rate of 0.01% of the average daily net assets of the Plan (excluding any assets in the Principal Plus Interest Portfolio), and to the Board for certain of the Investment Portfolios of the Plan, an administrative fee at an annual rate of 0.04% of the average daily net assets of such Investment Portfolios (excluding any assets in the Principal Plus Interest Portfolio).
+The earnings portion of a Nonqualified Withdrawal is subject to California income tax and may also be subject to the additional 2.5% California tax.
+"Tax Information", page 45.
+Fees For the services provided to it, the Plan pays: to the Plan Manager, a Plan management fee at an annual rate of 0.01% of the average daily net assets of the Plan (excluding any assets in the Principal Plus Interest Portfolio), and to the Board for certain of the Investment Portfolios of the Plan, an administrative fee at an annual rate of 0.05% of the average daily net assets of such Investment Portfolios (excluding any assets in the Principal Plus Interest Portfolio).
 Each Investment Portfolio also indirectly pays the expenses of the Underlying Funds in which it invests.
-"Plan Fees", page 10.
+"Plan Fees", page 9.
 Risks of Investing in the Plan Assets in an Account are neither guaranteed nor insured.
 The value of your Account may decrease.
 You could lose money, including amounts you contributed.
 Federal or California tax law changes could negatively affect the Plan.
 Fees could increase.
 The Board may terminate, add, or merge Investment Portfolios, change the investments in which an Investment Portfolio invests, or change allocations to those investments.
 Contributions to an Account may adversely affect the Beneficiary's eligibility for financial aid or other benefits.
 "Risks of Investing in the Plan", page 38.